 3. Change your view of the search results

-Once you've run your search, you can change how the results are displayed by changing the view, sort order, and columns shown.
+Once you've run your search either in a project or from advanced search, you can change how the results are displayed by changing the view, sort order, and columns shown.

 Choose list or detail view